-8.7502.C Acupuncture Inclusions
+8.75032.C Acupuncture Inclusions

-1. Acupuncture is used for treating conditions or symptoms related to the Member's qualifying condition and Inability to Independently Ambulate.

-- 2. Members receiving acupuncture and other complementary and integrative health services shall be asked to participate in an independent evaluation to determine the effectiveness of the services. - 3.
+- 1. Acupuncture is used for treating conditions or symptoms related to the Member's qualifying condition and Inability to Independently Ambulate. - 2.
+Members receiving acupuncture and other complementary and integrative health services shall be asked to participate in an independent evaluation to determine the effectiveness of the services. - 3.
 Acupuncture shall be provided in the clinic or office of a licensed acupuncturist, an approved outpatient setting, or in the Member's residence.

-8.7502.D Acupuncture Exclusions and Limitations
+8.75032.D Acupuncture Exclusions and Limitations

 - 1. Acupuncture shall be limited to the Member's assessed need for services as identified and documented in the Person-Centered Support Plan. - 2.
-A maximum of 408 combined units of Acupuncture, Chiropractic, and Massage Therapy Waiver Services may be covered as a benefit during the Person-Centered Support Plan year.
+A maximum of 408 combined units of Acupuncture, Chiropractic, and Massage Therapy Waiver Services may be covered as a benefit during the Person-Centered Support Plan yearplan year.

-8.7502.E Acupuncture Service Provider Agency Requirements
+8.75032.E Acupuncture Service Provider Agency Requirements

 - 1. Acupuncture providers shall be licensed pursuant to § 12-200-101 et seq (C.R.S) and have at least 1 year of experience practicing Acupuncture at a rate of 520 hours per year; OR 1 year of experience working with individuals with paralysis or other long term physical disabilities. - 2.
 Acupuncture Provider Agencies shall: - a.
-Determine the appropriate modality, amount, scope, and duration of acupuncture within the established limits as described at Section 8.7502.D.2. - b.
-Recommend only services that are necessary and appropriate in a plan of care that the provider Agency will submit to the Member's Case Manager. - c.
+Determine the appropriate modality, amount, scope, and duration of acupuncture within the established limits as described at Section 8.75032.D.2. - b.
+Recommend only services that are necessary and appropriate in a plan of careservice plan that the Provider Agency will submits to the Member's Case Manager. - c.
 Provide only services in accordance with the Member's prior authorized units.

-8.7503 Adaptive Therapeutic Recreational Equipment and Fees
+8.75043 Adaptive Therapeutic Recreational Equipment and Fees

-8.7503.A Adaptive Therapeutic Recreational Equipment and Fees Eligibility
+8.75043.A Adaptive Therapeutic Recreational Equipment and Fees Eligibility

-1. Adaptive Therapeutic Recreational Equipment and Fees is a covered benefit available to Members enrolled in the HCBS Children's Extensive Supports Waiver.
+Adaptive Therapeutic Recreational Equipment and Fees is a covered benefit available to Members enrolled in the HCBS Children's Extensive Supports Waiver.

-8.7503.B Adaptive Therapeutic Recreational Equipment and Fees Definition
+8.75043.B Adaptive Therapeutic Recreational Equipment and Fees Definition

-1. Adaptive therapeutic recreational equipment and fees assist a Member in recreating within the Member's community.
+1. Adaptive Therapeutic Recreational equipment and fees assist a Member in recreating within the Member's community.
 These services include recreational equipment that is adapted specific to the Member's disability and not items that a typical age peer would commonly need as a recreation item.

-8.7503.C Adaptive Therapeutic Recreational Equipment and Fees Inclusions
+8.75043.C Adaptive Therapeutic Recreational Equipment and Fees Inclusions

-- 1. Adaptive therapeutic recreational equipment may include an adaptive bicycle, adaptive stroller, adaptive toys, floatation collar for swimming, various types of balls with internal auditory devices and other types of equipment appropriate for the recreational needs of a Member with a Developmental Disability. - 2.
-A pass for admission to a recreation center for the Member covered only when the pass is needed to access a professional service or to achieve or maintain a specific therapy goal as recommended and supervised by a doctor or therapist.
-Recreation passes shall be purchased as day passes or monthly passes, whichever is the most cost effective. - 3.
+- 1. Adaptive Therapeutic Recreational Equipment and Fees is authorized for Organized Health Care Delivery Service (OHCDS) as outlined at Section 8.7202.W. - Adaptive therapeutic recreational equipment_may include an adaptive bicycle, adaptive stroller, adaptive toys, floatation collar for swimming, various types of balls with internal auditory devices

+- and other types of equipment appropriate for the recreational needs of a Member with a Developmental Disability. - A pass for admission to a recreation center for the Member is covered only when the pass is needed to access a professional service or to achieve or maintain a specific therapy goal as recommended and supervised by a doctor or therapist.
+Recreation passes shall be purchased in the most cost effective method available as day passes or monthly passes, whichever is the most cost effective. - 34.
 Adaptive therapeutic recreation fees include those for water safety training.

-8.7503.D Adaptive Therapeutic Recreational Equipment and Fees Exclusions and Limitations
+8.75043.D Adaptive Therapeutic Recreational Equipment and Fees Exclusions and Limitations